-I may disappoint you by confessing that I am not a man of science.
-I never studied physics or theology.
+I may disappoint you by confessing that I am not scientist.
+I never even studied physics or theology.
 The reason why I am here is because I happen to be the president of the Teilhard Society in the Netherlands.
 Five years ago I took it upon me, something which can be seen as 'mission impossible'.
-As you probably realise Teilhard de Chardin was a Jesuit priest who was silenced by the Roman Catholic Church because of his work .
+As you may know Teilhard de Chardin was a Jesuit priest who was silenced by the Roman Catholic Church because of his work.
 Only after his death in 1955 was his work published by a number of friends, Julian Huxley, Arnold Toynbee and André Malraux.
 As is often the case, his work caught a lot of attention at first, but then the general interest flagged and now his work is forgotten.
 Science did not acknowledge him as a scientist, nor was he acceptable as a philosopher by theologians.
-Indeed, TdC himself, when asked, humbly denied being either a theologist or a philosopher, or even a prophet ....
+For that matter, TdC himself, when asked, humbly denied being either a theologian or a philosopher, or even a prophet